nxbt/dungeon-game/README.md

 * Rework Pathing.
 Use limited Vision in pathfinding?
 * Add a System of known Entities for each Dynamic Entity.
 * Add "Sounds" that entities can pick up.
+* Adjust collision to work with entities greater than 1 tile.